CasTruyers/cppProject/README.md

 the snake eats a piece of food, its tail grows longer, making the game increasingly difficult.
-The user controls the direction of the snake's had (up, down, left, or right), and the snake's body follows.
+The user controls the direction of the snake's head (up, down, left, or right), and the snake's body follows.

 ### language